 A different world which amazed me with the beauty in such a small space.
 The wooden floor makes creaky sounds, the floors are silky like someone would oil them every day.
 The home is gently rocking on the water.
 Every piece has its own place and everything is very organized.
 Nearly every home has some animals, chicken, rabbits, cats or dogs.
 There are even bicycles.
 Hammocks replacing bedrooms.
 Mementos hanging everywhere.
 My fascination with the people who live on water and the way of creating a beautiful, almost iconic home from such a small space.

 From my first travel experience, India inspired me in my photography.
 This time I returned with a deeper perspective on the real life of people in India, a portrayal of Indian culture that is more intimate.
 A home is the soul of its owner and the most intimate place of a person, it tells a story about the residents living in it.
 Entering a home brings me closer to the way of life of these people and helps me to understand.
 Every home and its occupants have their own story of life to tell, in India the colors help to tell the rest.

-Most of the people in my work, live a life at the edge of existence and are socially disadvantaged.
+I portraiture families, men and women, young and old people, all living in a slum areas in New Delhi of India.
+The residents live a life at the edge of existence.
 In India, financially unstable families sharing usually a small house with up to six to seven members, it is a common scene of the slums.
 Most of these households have only one room, which is being shared with the whole family.
 One third of the slums are devoid of an indoor toilet.
 The ones that do have a toilet are not connected with proper sewerage systems.
 Many generations are sharing life and dependant on each other.